freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 ---

-It will shift surrounding elements behind the floated element
+It will shift surrounding elements behind the floated element.

 #### --answer--

-Block elements surrounding it flow around the floated element
+Block elements surrounding it flow around the floated element.

 ### --question--